 The easiest way to get a feel for Genoa in just a few days is to spend time wandering between the historic city center and the old port.
 Genoa’s historic city center is a made up of a nearly incomprehensible web of ancient, cobblestone-lined alleys known as caruggi.
-These alleyways and crammed buildings would make a modern-day city planner shake her head, but it dates back to Medieval times when citizens would escape trouble by jumping from rooftop to rooftop.To us, the caruggi are much like the city of Genoa in that they're misunderstood and begging to be discovered.
+These alleyways and crammed buildings would make a modern-day city planner shake her head, but it dates back to Medieval times when citizens would escape trouble by jumping from rooftop to rooftop.To us, the caruggi are much like the city of Genoa in that they're begging to be discovered.

 Here is a 48-hour itinerary for your next trip to Genoa, which, if you ask us, should be as soon as possible!